top of page

 · Model and practice discourse protocols to develop intellectual curiosity, courage, and tenacity.

-· Develop norms for equitable participation.
+· Develop norms for equitable and powerful participation.

 · Integrate discourse prompts and routines from Harvard's PZ Thinking Routines into content lessons.